 - yellow or green discharge coming from the piercing

 - symptoms that are getting worse or that last longer than one week

 If you suspect an infection, do not remove your jewelry unless a healthcare professional tells you to.
 Removing your jewelry could cause an infected abscess to grow.

 Swelling, or inflammation, is the body’s natural response to trauma.
 Your ear may look puffy and red.
 Swelling should go down within a few days.

 Different bumps that may affect the conch include:

-See your healthcare provider if you have any signs of infection.
-Warning signs of a serious infection include:
+See a healthcare professional if you have any signs of infection.

 - nausea or vomiting